 This option is commonly used when a couple is fertile, but natural techniques don’t seem to work orwhen a woman who wants to be a single mother and needs a sperm donation.
 With artificial insemination, the distance that the spermatozoid has to cover is shorter, and thus conception is typically more successful.
 The price for artificial insemination in Spanish clinics oscillates between 700€ and 1,800€, including all diagnoses and processing.
 The price can fluctuate depending on whether the sperm comes from a parent or from a donor from the sperm bank.

 In-Vitro Fertilization (IVF, FIV in Spanish)

-This technique consists of creating an embryo by fertilizing the egg artificially, then implanting the embryo in the woman’s uterus.
+In-Vrito fertilization, called fecundación in-vitro in Spanish, consists of creating an embryo by fertilizing the egg artificially, then implanting the embryo in the woman’s uterus.
 It is commonly used by heterosexual couples and single mothers, when the egg is donated or the natural fertilization does not work (even with artificial insemination).
 It is also used for couples of homosexual women who want to share motherhood of the child, by one them donating the egg and implanting the embryo in the second woman’s uterus, thus both of them becoming mothers of the child in one way or another.
-This is the most expensive procedure, and in Spain it oscillates between 3,500€ and 5,000€, but can be more expensive when donation from a bank is needed, reaching almost 7,500€.
+This is the most expensive procedure, and in Spain it oscillates between 3,500€ and 5,000€, but can be more expensive when the carrier needs donor sperm, reaching 7,500€.